taesungp/swapping-autoencoder-pytorch/README.md

 ```

 The training progress can be monitored using `visdom` at the port number specified by `--display_port`.
 The default is https://localhost:2004.
+For reference, the training takes 14 days on LSUN Church 256px, using 4 V100 GPUs.

 Additionally, a few swapping grids are generated using random samples of the training set.
 They are saved as webpages at `[checkpoints_dir]/[expr_name]/snapshots/`.